Updated: Jun 24

 By: Allan R Kirby

 I fully get the fact that we are seeing fundamental and structural changes in the banking industry.
 In short, more people are turning to online banking instead of going to a local branch.
 In fact, in 1980, 95 percent of households used a bank branch, according to consulting firm AlixPartners, however, today only 50 percent use branches.
-Additionally, new fintech companies are springing up to provide services similar to those being offered by traditional banks but with low fees, high savings interest rates, as well as accessibility to small loans and opportunities for micro investing.
-They still do not have the depth and breadth of service offerings that major banks have, however, they are a cheaper alternative to banks and people have been flocking to these fintechs in recent years.
+Additionally, new fintech companies are springing up to provide services similar to those being offered by traditional banks.
+The difference is that they provide services with low fees, high savings rates, as well as accessibility to small loans and opportunities for micro investing.
+Of course they still do not have the depth and breadth of service offerings that major banks provide, however, they are a cheaper alternative and people have been flocking to these fintechs.

-These changes have put a tremendous amount of pressure on major banks (who are shareholder/profit driven) to close less profitable branches in major cities, smaller towns, and rural communities across North America.
+The changes in customer habits have put a tremendous amount of pressure on major banks (who are shareholder/profit driven) to close less profitable branches in major cities, smaller towns, and rural communities across North America.
 This of course has differing impacts.
 For larger cities, the impact is negligible since there are so many branches around each corner, it is more of an inconvenience.
-However for smaller communities, especially rural farming communities, the impact can be significant on the local economy affecting small businesses and agriculture especially hard.
+However for smaller communities, especially rural farming communities, the impact of bank closings can be significant on the local economy affecting small businesses and agriculture especially hard.
 This could mean: